djthorpe/remotes/README.md

   * NEC 32 bit (CODEC_NEC32)
   * Philips RC5 (CODEC_RC5) __In development__

-It's fairly easy to add other encoding schemes.
+It's fairly easy to add other encoding schemes, please see the Appendix below.
 There is some software available to interact with your remotes:

   * `ir_learn` can be used to learn a new remote or update an existing remote in the database of "key mappings"